Lekka141/SAEcon/README.md

 Creating SAEcon was a journey filled with learning and growth.
 From dealing with data inconsistencies to optimizing the performance of the visualizations, each step was a valuable experience.
 The project showcases not just technical skills but also the ability to think critically and solve complex problems.
 Conclusion

-SAEcon is more than just an application; it's a tool designed to empower users with knowledge and insights.
+SAEcon is more than just an application; it's a tool designed to empower users with knowledge and insights.
 We hope that this project inspires others to explore the world of data visualization and economic analysis.